wjh0706/web3-freelancer/README.md

 Also, consider implementing proper error handling and security measures based on your use case.

-To create a complete web application, you'll need additional files such as a backend server to handle the interaction with the Ethereum blockchain, a package.json file for managing dependencies, and potentially some CSS for styling.
-Below, I'll provide a basic example with a Node.js backend using Express.
+To create a complete web application, you'll need additional files such as a backend server to handle the interaction with the Ethereum blockchain, a package.json file for managing dependencies.

-Node.js Backend (server.js):

-Package.json:
-Create a file named package.json in your project root with the following content: json
 Run npm install in your terminal to install the required dependencies.

 CSS (style.css):